ganeshghube/Learn_DevSec_Ops/git/README.md

 #git add newfile.txt   #just to add newfile provides file name if you need to add all file add .
 ```

-To verify a file which is added in working area check git status command
+To verify a file which is added in staging area check git status command
 ```bash
 git status
 ```